elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

-The best way to contribute to the community is to explore the functionality, features, and [documentation](https://www.elastic.co/guide/en/beats/filebeat/7.12/filebeat-module-threatintel.html) and let us know through a [Github Issue](https://github.com/elastic/beats/issues/new/choose) if there is a problem or something you’d like to see.
+The best way to contribute to the community is to explore the functionality, features, and [documentation](https://www.elastic.co/guide/en/beats/filebeat/7.12/filebeat-module-threatintel.html) and let us know through a [Github Issue](https://github.com/elastic/beats/issues/new/choose) if there is a problem or something you'd like to see.

-If you’re new to Elastic, experience our latest version of the [Elasticsearch Service](https://www.elastic.co/elasticsearch/service) on Elastic Cloud.
+If you're new to Elastic, experience our latest version of the [Elasticsearch Service](https://www.elastic.co/elasticsearch/service) on Elastic Cloud.
 Also be sure to take advantage of our [Quick Start training](https://www.elastic.co/training/elastic-security-quick-start) to set yourself up for success.